How To Safely Shave Your Anus Hair

 After the Shave

 As we mentioned, you want to follow your shave with a warm shower.
 You’ll want to scrub the shaved areas liberally but not aggressively.
 Just lather up some Crop Cleanser and gently apply a circular scrub to the region.
 It should go without saying that you should be using a washcloth or similar device.
-As long as there are no major cuts, this should be sufficient to prevent any of that bad bacterial news we already discussed.
-If there is a major cut (sorry brother!), you’ll want to apply antiseptic and a salve after your shower.
+As long as there are no major cuts, this should be sufficient to protect you from any of that bad bacterial news we already discussed.
+If there is a major cut (sorry, brother!), you’ll want to apply antiseptic and a salve after your shower.
 It will burn, but it’s necessary.

 Post shower, the routine is the same.
 Pat dry and give yourself an application of Crop Preserver and Crop Reviver.
 They’re still important for skin care, but you’ll want to be careful around the anus itself the first time.
 It can be a little more sensitive (yes, that’s an understatement), so you want to be sure they won’t agitate the flesh with direct contact.
 If so, application around the area is sufficient.
 But, if you can take it right on the hole, it’ll help restore the skin that much faster.